Oby Ezekwesili: 2019 presidential election

 Ezekwesili contested for the office of the president of Nigeria on the platform of the Allied Congress Party of Nigeria (ACPN).
 The former minister had hinted at contesting for the office of the president.
 At an event commemorating the 58th anniversary of Nigeria's independence, Pastor Tunde Bakare announced that she would be running for the office of the president.
 One of her campaign promises was to lift 80 million Nigerians out of poverty.

 On 24 January 2019, Ezekwesili withdrew from the presidential race, owing to a divergence of values and visions with her political party.
 However, later in the day, the Independent National Electoral Commission said it was too late for anyone to withdraw from the race because the ballot materials had already been prepared.
 For that reason, the crest of the party would still appear.
 Fela Durotoye commended Ezekwesili for taking the lead and clamouring for a coalition to end the rule of #APCPDP.

 On 4 February 2019, Ezekwesili organised a press conference in NICON Luxury Hall, Abuja.
 She spoke during her press conference about her rough political journey while campaigning for the office of the President of Nigeria under the Allied Congress Party of Nigeria (ACPN).
 She also gave a motivational speech as she stepped down from the 2019 presidential campaign.

 On 7 February 2019, Ezekwesili published her campaign finances.
 The report shows she spent 48 million Naira between 1 October 2018 and 2 February 2019.

 Personal life

-She is married to Pastor Chinedu Ezekwesili of the Redeemed Christian Church of God (RCCG) and has three sons: Chinemelum, Chinweuba and Chidera.
+Oby is married to Pastor Chinedu Ezekwesili of the Redeemed Christian Church of God (RCCG) and has three sons: Chinemelum, Chinweuba and Chidera.

 In April 2021, Ezekwesili submitted a petition to the Inspector General of Police against Japhet Omojuwa, accusing him of fraudulently using her name as a director in his firm, Alpha Reach Company Limited.